openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/mustrun.md

     }
 }
 ```
-Each top-level key (e.g., "transforms" or "edges") denotes a component type.
-The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "elec_edge") when there are multiple instances.
-For multiple instances, a third-level key details the attributes for each instance.
+Each top-level key (such as "transforms" or "edges") represents a type of component.
+The second-level keys either define the attributes of the component (for storage and transformation components) or specify the instances of the component (for edges).
+For edges, a third-level key provides the attributes for each specific instance.

 Below is an example of an input file for a must-run asset that sets up three small hydroelectric plants in different regions.